Eating at school

 - Pack a water bottle for your child each day and remind them that they can also get water from the taps or bubblers throughout the day.

-- If your child can order food from their school canteen, help them identify healthy food and drink choices.
+- If your child can order food from their school canteen, help them to identify healthy food and drink choices.